Estuary

 • Limited Non-Azure Optimization: While ADF offers multi-cloud support, it is most optimized for Azure services.
 Organizations operating primarily outside the Azure ecosystem may find limited advantages in using ADF.

-• No Native Data Quality Features: Unlike some other ETL tools, ADF lacks built-in data quality and governance capabilities, requiring additional third-party tools or custom configurations to manage data quality.
+• No Native Data Quality Features: Unlike other ETL tools, ADF lacks built-in data quality and governance capabilities, requiring additional third-party tools or custom configurations to manage data quality.

 Pricing